 Thanks to Ethan.

-Thanks to Linda, a lot of fun with you guys.
+A lot of fun with you guys.

-All right, check me out on social media at Rose underscore unplugged and Rose Unplugged on the web and also on Facebook.
+All right, check me out on social media at Rose underscore Unplugged and Rose Unplugged on the web and also on Facebook.

 All right, here's my favorite guy.